j-enk/IT2901-25-elfryd/battery-sensor/broker/docs/scripts.md

 ## seed.sh

-Sends sample battery data to the MQTT broker for testing.
+Sends sample data to the MQTT broker for testing purposes.
+This is useful for populating the database with initial readings.

 ### Usage